-Embodying every cross-channel interaction with the brand, CEM has the potential to transform corporate cultures and unite all departments.
+Embodying every cross-channel interaction with the brand, CX has the potential to transform corporate cultures and unite all departments.
 The end goal?
 Provide optimal and seamless end-to-end customer experience.

-From a systems perspective, a holistic view of CEM normally includes Customer Relationship Management (CRM) and Social CRM (see The Social Customer).
+From a systems perspective, a holistic view of CXM normally includes Customer Relationship Management (CRM) and Social CRM (see The Social Customer).

-A good way to visualise how CEM (or CXM) can be woven into various marketing functions is shown below:
+A good way to visualise how CXM can be woven into various marketing functions is shown below:

 Courtesy of De Webdeler

-As seen in the infographic above, CEM mandates companies to foster a deeper and more intimate knowledge of their customers through all marketing and service touch points.
+As seen in the infographic above, CXM mandates companies to foster a deeper and more intimate knowledge of their customers through all marketing and service touch points.